 - Reduces beverage costs by displacing more liquid

-This style of ice has become popular with soft drink consumers and ice crunchers alike due to its chewable texture and ability to absorb a drink's flavors.
+This style of ice has become popular with soft drink consumers and ice crunchers alike because of its chewable texture and ability to absorb drink flavors.
 While not typically seen in sit-down restaurants, many quick-service restaurants have switched to this type of ice.
-For many consumers it's known simply as Sonic ice, thanks to the drive-in restaurant that has sold millions of pounds of it by the cup and by the bag.
+For many consumers, it's known simply as Sonic ice – because of the drive-in restaurant that has sold millions of pounds by the cup and by the bag.

 - Soft drinks